Skip to content

 The next famous tourist destination in Indonesia is Wakatobi.
 Did you know that Wakatobi stands for the four islands in southeast Sulawesi?
 It refers to Wangi-wangi, Tomia, Ktaledupa, and Binongko.

-While in the area, pay an unforgettable visit to the Wakatobi National Park!
+While in the area, make an unforgettable visit to Wakatobi National Park!
 The park is a collection of Indonesia’s natural treasures that you won’t find anywhere else.
-If you make it there, diving is an essential part of the trip; the biodiversity is really abundant.
+If you make it there, diving is essential to the trip; the biodiversity is abundant.

 To finish up your visit, Wakatobi offers unique and delicious culinary tours.
-Make sure you choose the right month to visit, as Wakatobi’s holiday season can get very crowded with tourists.
+Make sure you choose the correct month to visit, as Wakatobi’s holiday season can get crowded with tourists.

 Nusa Penida – Bali

-One of Indonesia’s most beautiful tourist attractions, located in Bali, is Nusa Penida.
-This is a small island located on the southeast side of the Island of the Gods in Klungkung Regency.
+Nusa Penida is one of Indonesia’s most beautiful tourist attractions.
+Located in Bali, this small island is on the southeast side of the Island of the Gods in Klungkung Regency.

-If you love scuba diving and snorkelling, this is the island for you to visit.
+If you love scuba diving and snorkelling, this is the island to visit.
 Compared to the other islands, Nusa Penida has developed more slowly.
-Therefore, the island tends to be quieter as well, which is a plus for travellers who enjoy the beauty of tranquillity.
+Therefore, the island tends to be quieter, which is a plus for travellers who enjoy the beauty of tranquillity.

 Tana Toraja – South Sulawesi